MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Conclusion

 \section{Conclusion}

-In this work, we propose \emph{MVGS}, a novel and universal method to improve the novel view synthesis performance for existing Gaussian-based methods.
-The core of \emph{MVGS} lies in the proposed multi-view regulated learning, constraining the optimization of 3D Gaussians with multi-view information.
+In this work, we propose a novel and universal optimization method, dubbed MVGS, to improve the Novel View Synthesis performance for existing Gaussian-based methods.
+The core of MVGS lies in the proposed multi-view regulated learning, constraining the optimization of 3D Gaussians with multi-view information.
 We show that our method can be integrated into existing methods to achieve state-of-the-art rendering performance.
-We further demonstrate our proposed cross-intrinsic guidance scheme introducing powerful muti-view constraints for better results.
-We also prove the effectiveness of the proposed multi-view augmented densification and cross-ray densification in enhancing densification to facilitate the optimization of 3D Gaussians.
-Extensive experiments demonstrate the effectiveness of our method and indicate that our method achieves state-of-the-art novel view synthesis results.
+We further demonstrate that our proposed cross-intrinsic guidance scheme and multi-view cross-ray densification facilitate multi-view training for better results.
+We believe the plug-and-play nature of MVGS opens up new avenues for accelerating high-fidelity Gaussian Splatting optimization in complex and real-world environments.